EarlArugay/Amplitude-Modulation-Systems-Theoretical-Modeling-and-Hardware-Validation/README.md

 ### 1.1 Vertical & Horizontal Trace Optimization
 - Vertical System: Configured to 1V/div with AC Coupling.
 This removed parasitic DC offsets, ensuring that the measurement of Vpp (Peak-to-Peak Voltage) was localized to the AC signal component.
 - Time-Base Calibration: Set to 0.5ms/div.
-The Variable (CAL) knob was locked in the detent position to eliminate timing skew, allowing for a precise calculation of the Period (p).
+The Variable (CAL) knob was locked in the detent position to eliminate timing skew, allowing for a precise calculation of the Period ($p$).
 - Triggering Logic: Employed Internal Triggering (Source: CH1) with Auto Sweep Mode to stabilize periodic waveforms, a prerequisite for accurate spectral estimation.

 ## Part 2: Introduction to the ETT-101 Modular System
 Modern communication systems are often designed using high-level block diagrams.
 Part 2 introduces the Emona Telecoms-Trainer 101 (ETT-101), a hardware platform that allows these theoretical blocks (Adders, Multipliers, Oscillators) to be physically interconnected.
 This phase transitions from basic waveform observation to understanding the hardware architecture required for signal processing.

 ### 2.1 Hardware Block Interfacing
-- Master Signals: Characterized the 100kHz Sine Wave (Carrier) and the 2kHz Sine Wave (Message).
+- Master Signals: Characterized the 100kHz Sine Wave (Carrier) and the $2kHz$ Sine Wave (Message).
 - Impedance & Connectivity: Utilized 2mm patching leads to establish a common ground plane between the trainer and the oscilloscope, preventing ground loops that could distort low-level message signals.

 ## Part 3: Mathematical Operator Modeling (The Adder)